Hugo-Carbiener/Hugo-Carbiener/README.md

 <br/>

-### **Sort'it 'till you make it, our 2021 Unijam project**
+### **Sort'it 'till you make it, 2021 Unijam project submission**

 <br/>

 <img src="https://img.itch.zone/aW1hZ2UvMTI3NjU4Ny83NDM4NjQyLmpwZw==/original/qgxAdK.jpg" width="50%" height="50%">

-Sort'it 'till you make it was the game made during my first Game Jam, the 2021 **Unijam**.
-The aim is to sort trash properly while putting aside some items to sell them of the black market for extra cash.
+Sort'it 'till you make it was the game made during my first ever Game Jam, 2021 **Unijam**.
+The aim is to sort trash properly while putting aside some items to sell them on the black market for extra cash.
 Still, you must not get caught by your boss while stealing trash.

-The first thing I implemented was a 3D drag and drop system.
-It was real math-heavy and toop me a little while, but the result was satisfying and held the base of our whole game.
+The first thing I implemented was a 3D drag-and-drop system.
+It was real math-heavy and took me a little while, but the result was satisfying and held the base of our whole game.

 While the scope was very optimistic, we still managed to produce a playable game.
 It lacks polish but taught us to define a clear and concise scope when starting a Jam.